Nao-Shirotsu/Embree-CGES/README.md

   2. Open powershell and execute `install_dependencies.ps1`.
 Libraries required to compile will be automatically downloaded from the internet and placed to appropriate directories.
   3. Open `CGES.sln` in Visual Studio and build.
   4. `bin/` containing an executable file will appear in the project root directory.
-- The executable file will be aborted with exception without no data(3D models, textures).
+- When debug build, the executable file will be aborted with exception caused by no resource data(3D models, textures).
   - Redistribution of the data we use is prohibited.
 We are now dealing with this problem in progress.
+  - When release build, the executable may work with error-color texture and no 3D-model.

 ## How to operate